-The sign feels like corflute plastic, but Robert assures me it is eighty per cent recyclable.
+The sign seems to be made of corflute plastic, but I am assured it is eighty per cent recyclable.
 It shows a range of coffins covered in images.
 Everything from flowers to a golf ball to a West Tigers logo.
 Customers can also have their own photos printed on the ‘cardboard’ coffin.
-They’re even “suitable to decorate with crayons and paints”.

-Despite being made of a glorified cardboard, one of the fully customised coffins is priced at over $4000.
+Despite being made of a glorified cardboard, one of the fully customised coffins is priced at over four thousand dollars.
 I later find out that LifeArt is owned by InvoCare.

 During the interview with Robert I am acutely aware of my bias.
-Robert is a wonderful conversationalist and I find it hard to doubt his good intentions.
+Robert is a wonderful conversationalist and I find it hard to doubt his good intentions but this could be because he looks like a well-dressed Santa Claus.
 He is accommodating and says “sorry if I keep talking I am just really passionate about this” more than once during the hour.

 My distrust lies with the system.
-Two years ago I had been sitting in a room very similar to where I am sitting now and speaking to a director from a company very similar to this, but we were going over prices.
+Two years ago I had been sitting in a room very similar to where I am sitting now and speaking to a director from a company very similar to the company I was interviewing now, but instead we were going over prices.
 As a nineteen-year-old my experience with funerals, like many other things, was limited.
-So were my funds.
+Likewise, so were my funds.

-I said as much in my eulogy to her, reading this line from a piece of paper:
+I said as much in my eulogy to her, which I didn’t end up presenting.
+My Aunty took the stand in my place, reading this line from a piece of paper:

 “Let’s not kid ourselves, she would have hated this.
 She is likely laughing at all the ritual and poetry, trying to tell us not to make such a fuss!”